michael-wall/mock-proxy-objects/README.md

 - It is now available to use...

 ## Non-persistent Data ##
 - The Object Records created when using the 'Mock Object Entry Manager' are not persisted.
-This data will be lost when the Spring Boot application is restarted.
+This data is stored im memory by the Spring Boot Application and will be lost when the Spring Boot application is restarted.
-- To retain the data use the headless API e.g. get...Page GET endpoint (with a pageSize sufficient to get all records) to extract the JSON.
+- To retain the data:
+	- Use the headless API e.g. get...Page GET endpoint (with a pageSize sufficient to get all records) to extract the JSON.
 	- After restarting the environment load the data back in e.g. using the post...Batch POST endpoint using the JSON from above.

 ## Notes ##
 - The Liferay Proxy Objects feature is a Beta feature before DXP 2025.Q2.